arcus-azure/arcus.messaging/docs/v0.6.0/features/message-pumps/service-bus.md

     public void ConfigureServices(IServiceCollection services)
     {
         // Add Service Bus Queue message pump and use OrdersMessageHandler to process the messages
-        // - ISecretProvider will be used to lookup the connection string scoped to the queue for secret ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING services.AddServiceBusQueueMessagePump("ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING")
+        // ISecretProvider will be used to lookup the connection string scoped to the queue for secret ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING services.AddServiceBusQueueMessagePump("ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING")
                 .WithServiceBusMessageHandler<OrdersMessageHandler, Order>();

         // Add Service Bus Topic message pump and use OrdersMessageHandler to process the messages on the 'My-Subscription-Name' subscription
-        // - Topic subscriptions over 50 characters will be truncated
-        // - ISecretProvider will be used to lookup the connection string scoped to the queue for secret ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING services.AddServiceBusTopicMessagePump("My-Subscription-Name", "ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING")
+        // ISecretProvider will be used to lookup the connection string scoped to the queue for secret ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING services.AddServiceBusTopicMessagePump("My-Subscription-Name", "ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING")
                 .WithServiceBusMessageHandler<OrdersMessageHandler, Order>();